Maya Hero Twins: Discovery of One Hunahpu's gaming equipment

 Sometime after the expulsion of their older siblings, the twins used their special powers or abilities to expedite their gardening chores for their grandmother—a single swing of the axe would do a full day's worth of clearing, for example.
 The pair covered themselves in dust and wood chippings when their grandmother approached to make it seem they had been hard at work, in spite of the fact they spent the whole day relaxing.
 However, the next day they returned to find their work undone by the animals of the forest.
 Upon completion of their work, they hid and lay in wait, and when the animals returned, they attempted to catch or scare them off.

 Most animals eluded their capture.
 The rabbit and the deer they caught by the tail, but these tails broke off, thus giving all future generations of rabbits and deer short tails.
 The rat, however, they did capture, singeing his tail over the fire in revenge for the act.
 In exchange for mercy, the rat revealed an important piece of information: the gaming equipment of their father and uncle was hidden by their grandmother in her grief, for it was playing ball that was directly responsible for the deaths of her sons.

 Again, a ruse was devised to get their equipment, the twins once more relying upon trickery to meet their goals.
-The pair snuck the rat into their home during dinner and had their grandmother cook a meal of hot chili sauce.
+The pair sneaked the rat into their home during dinner and had their grandmother cook a meal of hot chili sauce.
 They demanded water for their meal, which their grandmother went to retrieve.
 The jar of water, however, had been sabotaged with a hole, and she was unable to return with the water.
 When their mother left to find out why and the pair were alone in the home, they sent the rat up into the roof to gnaw apart the ropes that held the equipment hidden and were able to retrieve the equipment their father and uncle had used to play ball.
 It had long been a favorite past-time for their father, and soon would become a favored activity for them as well.